serraict/serraict.github.io/_posts/learn/2015-11-07-step-by-step-explanation-of-business-value-of-agile-retrospectives-to-management.md

 layout: post
 category : learn
-tagline: What's in it for the organisation? tags : [scrum, retrospective, management,agile-retrospectives-program]
+tagline: What's in it for the organisation? tags : [scrum, retrospective, management, agile-retrospectives-program, in-pulse]
 title: Step-by-step explanation of business value of Agile Retrospectives to management
 ---
 {% include JB/setup %}